• What is Copywriting?

 7 habits of successful copywriters

-In a way, you can think of copywriting as an umbrella term for those of us capable of turning a boring idea into engaging, meaningful messages.
-Ads, brochures, emails, blogs, websites, social media — these are just delivery systems.
+Think of copywriting as an umbrella term for those of us capable of turning a boring idea into engaging, meaningful messages.
+Ads, brochures, emails, blogs, websites, social media—these are just delivery systems.
 Today’s successful copywriter is a jack-of-all-trades scribe that is unafraid of tasks, diligent with research, and subtly persuasive at the same time.

-Good copywriters hail from diverse backgrounds in communications, marketing, creative writing, business—and many other fields.
+Good copywriters hail from diverse backgrounds in communications, marketing, creative writing, business—and many other fields—and from remote positions and in-house roles.
 But regardless of backgrounds and previous job titles, there are a handful of traits that successful copywriters share.

 1. Curiosity